Girl Singing (Hals): Style and technique

 Instructive comparison can be drawn between Girl Singing and a nearly contemporary work, Boy Singing (1627) by Hendrick ter Brugghen.
 Ter Brugghen was an Utrecht Caravaggist who used deep shade and bright highlights ('chiaroscuro') to model the physical depth of his subject.
 He left little visible trace of brushwork on the surface of his painting.
 The Ter Brugghen singer's gestures are similar to, but more pronounced (and more dramatic) than, the 'busy-ness' of Hals's Girl Singing.
 Nonetheless, the singer in the Ter Brugghen painting appears posed and static alongside the active young woman pictured in the Hals work.

 As reported by Houbraken, Anthony van Dyck rather condescendingly judged that if only he had blended his colours a little more delicately or thinly, Hals "could have been" one of the greatest masters.
 However, as Bart Cornelis contends, "Hals's brush can turn a portrait into a palpable presence."

 In painting, movement (activity, vitality) can be imparted through imprecision and with "springy" brushstrokes—and these effects are evident in the emphatically unblended, non-delicate brushwork of Hals's Girl Singing.
 The up-and-down movement of the young woman's right hand as she beats the rhythm of her song is captured in Hals's flickeringly indistinct handling of her fingers.
 The roll of her upper body comes across in the jagged, unfinished outline of her shoulders and especially in the shifting pleats of her chemise, which are executed as broad, angular, unblended brushstrokes.
 And above all, the bouncy strands of her unruly hair double as 'motion lines' anticipating the draughtsmanship of comics artists more than three centuries later.
 Joshua Reynolds, who admired Hals's work, noted that imprecision can actually enhance the "likeness" of a portrait, which "consists more in preserving the general effect of the countenance than in the most minute finishing of the features or any of the particular parts".
 The viewer's imagination, Reynolds added, fills in the details more satisfactorily than could an artist, however careful.

+Hals's art and artifice

+Only Rembrandt and Hals place such unembarrassed emphasis on the artifice of their art, a break with tradition that would not be taken up again until the 19th century.
+Yet all these whorls and scratches inevitably resolve into Haarlemmers who, though centuries dead, illustrate the paradox that makes Hals's work so fascinating: Blatantly artificial, yet so alive that his subjects always seem to have been snapped in flagrante as if by a canny street photographer.
+Roman Vishniac's Warsaw, Vivian Maier's Chicago, Henri Cartier-Bresson's Paris: all descend from Frans Hals's Haarlem.